-With the colder weather upon us, winter viruses are making their way through classrooms and the workplace.
+With the cold, dry weather upon us the winter bugs are thriving.
 Here’s some advice on how to manage the highs and lows of the cold and flu season and tips on how to speed healing if you do get sick.

 - Fever is the body’s natural response to a foreign invader (such as a cold/flu virus).